I never sat in the front seat next to my Dad. That was not my place.

-I don’t know why I’m so stupid, I certainly should have known better, but instead of going along with a dying mother’s daydreaming about her youngest son’s wedding I let myself sour at the idea of doing this imaginary, yet to be even proposed nuptials at her church.
+I don’t know why I’m so stupid.
+I certainly should have known better.
+Instead of going along with a dying mother’s daydreaming about her youngest son’s wedding, I let myself sour at the idea of doing this imaginary, yet to be even proposed nuptials at her church.
 She sat up, and with clarity in her eyes and voice she asked me, “You still believe in God, don’t you?”

 “Yes, Mom, of course I do.”

-I hadn’t believed in God in a very long time.
+I hadn’t believed in God for a very long time.

 I fidgeted with my dark blue suit jacket.
 I didn’t own a black one.
 I thought it was silly to buy one for just one day, one cold day.
 I should have bought one.
 There would be more cold days.

-The pastor talked of God’s peace and mercy.
+The pastor talked about God’s peace and mercy.
 He did not watch my mother pass.
 He was not officiating my wedding.